openstack/manila/doc/source/devref/hpe_3par_driver.rst

 On the system running the Manila share service:

-- hp3parclient version 3.2.1 or newer from PyPI
+- python-3parclient 4.0.0 or newer from PyPI.

-On the HP 3PAR array:
+On the HPE 3PAR array:

-- HP 3PAR Operating System software version 3.2.1 MU3 or higher
+- HPE 3PAR Operating System software version 3.2.1 MU3 or higher
 - A license that enables the File Persona feature
 - The array class and hardware configuration must support File Persona

-Pre-Configuration on the HP 3PAR
+Pre-Configuration on the HPE 3PAR
 --------------------------------

-- HP 3PAR File Persona must be initialized and started (:code:`startfs`)
+- HPE 3PAR File Persona must be initialized and started (:code:`startfs`)
 - A File Provisioning Group (FPG) must be created for use with Manila
 - A Virtual File Server (VFS) must be created for the FPG
 - The VFS must be configured with an appropriate share export IP address